Scroll to bottom of page for summary data on all Targeted Projects

 UMass Boston project descriptions and AOC reports are available here.

 In 2016, PGTI entered into a partnership with the Massachusetts Gaming Commission (MGC) to ensure that two planned casino construction projects would employ at least 7% tradeswomen’s hours as contractually required of the casino owners and contractors.
 Monitoring of hours and compliance with best practices was done by the standing MGC Access and Opportunity Committee (AOC).
 Detailed AOC reports are available here and in the MGC Archives.

 Encore Boston Harbor, Everett MA (2016-May 2019) $2.6 billion

 - Final women’s hours: 405,269; 7.2% of total

 MGM Casino, Springfield MA (2015-Aug 2018) $960 million

 - Final women’s hours: 184,849.36; 7.67% of total

 The Gaming Commission produced a report on the successes at both casino projects, BUILT TO LAST: Best Practices for Diversity in the Construction Industry.

 UMASS BUILDING AUTHORITY (UMBA) PROJECTS

 In 2016, UMBA extended its partnership with PGTI and established Access and Opportunity Committees to monitor construction diversity on the UMass campuses in Amherst and Lowell.
 In 2018, an AOC was established for the UMass campus in Dartmouth.
-Reports from these campus-based AOCs are available here.
+In 2020, UMass Memorial Medical Center in Worcester added an AOC.